Securing ISM policies with role-based access control

 from requests.auth import HTTPBasicAuth

-CLUSTER_URL = "https://<cluster-endpoint>"
+CLUSTER_URL = "https://<cluster-endpoint>:9200"

 POLICY_ID = "hot_warm_cold_policy"

-AUTH = HTTPBasicAuth("ism_automation_svc", "REPLACE_WITH_SECURE_VAULT_TOKEN")
+AUTH = HTTPBasicAuth("ism_automation_svc", "REPLACE_WITH_VAULT_TOKEN")

 def attach_ism_policy(index_name: str, policy_id: str) -> dict:

-"""Attach an ISM policy to a specific index with exponential backoff."""
+"""Attach an ISM policy to one index, honouring RBAC and 429 backoff."""

 endpoint = f"{CLUSTER_URL}/_plugins/_ism/add/{index_name}"